 Yes, writer's block is a real thing.
 Yes, it is an infuriating prospect for any writer.
-And, yes, sometimes the writer simply has to fold and walk away for a bit.
+And, yes, sometimes the writer has to fold and walk away for a while.

-A hobby is, in and of itself, an artistic venture, which means that finding and doing a few of the other fun and artsy things you like to do just might be the wrecking ball in your block wall.
+A hobby is an artistic venture.
+Finding and doing a few of the other fun and artsy things you like to do just might be the wrecking ball in your block wall.

-Anything you enjoy doing, can help. hat kind of hobbies do you like?
+Anything you enjoy doing can help.
+What kind of hobbies do you like?